Gabriella439/grace/README.md

   … so that people can more easily adapt the language to their own use case.

+* Syntactic sugar

+  For example, I'd probably accept pull requests to compress the syntax for nested `forall`s or nested lambdas.

 These are the issues and pull requests that I'm most likely to reject:

 * Anything that significantly increases my maintenance burden